 By its very nature adblocking is seen as a controversial subject – while the benefits are obvious to the user, communicating this to the press, the direct market adblocking is seen to take money away from, is a challenge in itself and therefore Spreckley encouraged Adblock Plus to take an open and transparent approach when speaking to the press.

-Over the course of stained two year campaign Spreckley have brought the issue of adblocking to the mainstream media with successful interviews completed with The Economist, Financial Times, BBC News and the guardian, as well as trade titles such as Computer Active and The Register to name a few.
+Over the course of a sustained two year campaign, Spreckley has brought the issue of adblocking to the mainstream media with successful interviews completed with The Economist, Financial Times, BBC News and The Guardian, as well as trade titles such as Computer Active and The Register to name a few.
 While these briefings have been vital in reaffirming the message of balance and openness Adblock Plus is looking to strike between users and the advertising community, it was important to engage with the key stakeholders involved in the debate too.

 In light of this a town hall debate was staged in partnership with Kingston University, discussing the future of the advertising industry and what can be done to create a more even playing field for advertisers and users.
 The event followed a Question Time style-format whereby a panel of representatives from Dennis Publishing, the Internet Advertising Bureau (IAB), an information security consultant and Ben Williams, Head of Operations at Adblock Plus, debated the subject, as well as taking questions from the audience, which consisted of over 100 students and faculty members.

 As you can imagine this created lots of insightful discussion and strongly contested views on the future of online advertising but after all the dust settled a common ground was seen with all participants agreeing that change was needed across the industry.